kavaivaleri/personal-website-v2/content/publications/algorithm-or-personality-the-significance-of-anthropomorphism-in-ai.md

 ---
 title: "Algorithm or Personality?
 The Significance of Anthropomorphism in AI"
-description: "Authored philosophical exploration of anthropomorphism in AI, examining how human-like attributes affect AI perception and interaction."
+description: "Exploration of the origins of anthropomorphism in AI, examining why humans instinctively attribute human qualities to non-human systems, how fictional narratives and media portrayals of robots and AI shape public perception, and the psychological implications of these tendencies for human–AI relationships and trust."
 url: "https://www.turingpost.com/p/anthropomorphisminai"
 publication: "Turing Post"
 category: "Technical"
 publishedAt: "2023-05-31"
 featured: true
+priority: "80"
 readTime: "12 min read"
 ---

-Thoughtful analysis of anthropomorphic design in AI systems, psychological implications, and impact on human-AI relationships and trust.